cahya-wirawan/deepracer-tools/README.md

     ```
     $ cd deepracer-tools/auto-submission
     ```
-4. Copy the configuration template, and update it with your AWS credential:
+4. Copy the configuration template, and update it with your AWS IAM
+   credential:
     ```
     $ cp aws-deepracer.cf.sample aws-deepracer.cf
     $ cat aws-deepracer.cf